ISAITB/docs-tdl/source/constructs/index.rst

 ~~~~~~

 The ``assign`` step is a frequently used construct in GITB TDL.
 It is used to assign values to variables but also as a means of
-performing simple processing on the data stored in the session's context.
-The processing and assignment result is determined by
+performing simple processing on the data stored in the session's context or conversion between data types (see :ref:`test-case-types-type-convesions`).
-an expression provided as the text content of the ``assign`` element (see :ref:`test-case-expressions`).
-The element's structure
+The processing and assignment result is determined by an expression provided as the text content of the ``assign`` element (see :ref:`test-case-expressions`).
-is as follows:
+The element's structure is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @to, yes, The target variable to assign the result of the expression to.
     @append, no, Used if the ``to`` variable is a ``list`` to append the result to.
+Can be "true" or "false".
     @type, no, Used to specify the type of variable to create if the ``to`` is an entry in a ``map``.
     @lang, no, The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces` and :ref:`test-case-expressions`).
     @source, no, A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.